IN-CORE/incore-data-release/README.md

 The list of released hazard for the testbeds

 ## Released Repair
-The ist of released fragility for repairs
+The list of released fragility for repairs

 ## Released Restoration
-The ist of released fragility for restorations
+The list of released fragility for restorations